joshuamabina/claws/README.md

 - Boost: boost.org `# used to make life easier`
 - Compiler `# build-essentials`

 **`ProTip`** I have only tried and succeeded at building the project on a Debian-based OS.
-Feel free to experiment with any of your choice or you're welcome [try mine](https://www.bunsenlabs.org).
+Feel free to experiment with any distro of your choice - or you're welcome to [try mine](https://www.bunsenlabs.org).

 ## License